RomanDonw/libsocket/README.md

 # Universal cross-platform C/C++ sockets library.

 This library provides universal cross-platform network sockets implementation.
-Supports Windows (MinGW, recommended UCRT64 env.; **MSVC doesn't support**), and any other OS that provides POSIX socket implementation.
+Supports Windows (recommended MinGW UCRT64 env., MSVC also supported), and any other OS that provides POSIX socket implementation.

 ## Building the library